-It’s always exciting to launch a new website, but on the other hand, it can prove a hair-pulling, nail-biting endeavor.
-It’s a common practice by businesses to redo their website for various reasons including making them more visually appealing and enlarging the site.
+It’s always exciting to launch a new website, but, on the other hand, it can prove a hair-pulling, nail-biting endeavor.
+It’s a common practice for businesses to redo their websites for various reasons, including making them more visually appealing and enlarging the site.

-At times though, the process of building and launching a new site can impact on Google rankings and hinder user experience.
-Most businesses that market their products or services online are likely to be optimizing their website for SEO.
+At times, though, the process of building and launching a new site can impact on Google rankings and hinder user experience.
+Most businesses that market their products or services online are likely to optimize their websites for SEO.

 Optimizing a site for SEO plays a crucial role in the performance of your online marketing campaign, which makes it very important.
 This post aims to point out a few SEO tips that you need to factor in while creating and launching a new website.

 Getting the Site Structure Right

 - If you fail to get your website structure right, your page authority and rank will drop, subsequently contributing to lower sales.

 - As much as we are preoccupied with the site’s visual appeal, we ensure it functions properly first and foremost.

 - Don’t wait until later to make SEO considerations: do it from the designing phase of the project.